danielnager/xifrat/function.md

 This file and referenced files are on the address https://github.com/danielnager/xifrat/

-We will use a substitution table, for example:
+We will use a substitution table, for example, a 13x13 one:

      5  3  0 12 11  4  9 10  8  1  6  7  2
      3  7  2 11  9 10  5  6  0 12  8  4  1